jwjacobson/gfetch-cli/privacy_policy.md

 ## 7. Google API Services Compliance

-GFetch's use of Google API Services complies with the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+Gfetch's use of Google API Services complies with the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 ### 7.1 Limited Use Disclosure
-GFetch's use and transfer of information received from Google APIs adheres to Google API Services User Data Policy, including the Limited Use requirements.
+Gfetch's use and transfer of information received from Google APIs adheres to Google API Services User Data Policy, including the Limited Use requirements.
 We only use Gmail data to provide the email download functionality you've requested.

 ### 7.2 Scope of Access
-GFetch only requests read-only access to Gmail (`https://www.googleapis.com/auth/gmail.readonly`) and cannot modify or delete your emails on Gmail servers.
+Gfetch only requests read-only access to Gmail (`https://www.googleapis.com/auth/gmail.readonly`) and cannot modify or delete your emails on Gmail servers.

 ## 8. Third-Party Services

-GFetch uses:
+Gfetch uses:
 - **Google Gmail API**: To access your email data (governed by Google's Privacy Policy)
 - **Google OAuth 2.0**: For secure authentication